Renew America’s Nonprofits is a Department of Energy program where you can learn more about clean energy funding for nonprofits.

 Funds for development and implementation of energy efficiency strategies can only be done by local and tribal governments.

-Applications are due to the Department of Energy on June 13, 2024.
-Click “Learn More” for details.
+Applications were due to the Department of Energy on June 13, 2024.
+Announcement of grant recipients is expected later this year.

 Loans for innovative clean energy solutions and reinvestment in closed or aging energy facilities.